roarin-roran/Towards-the-5-over-6-Density-Conjecture-of-Pinwheel-Scheduling/README.md

 it's ridiculously slow, and wasn't analysed this way in the paper).
 * Select your desired approximation method by setting `desiredApproxMethod = NO_APPROX`, `P_ONE`, `P_FIVE`, or `P_K_MINUS_ONE` as desired.
-* Set `keepCertificates = True' if you want the certificate for your final run to be tested, and False otherwise (this is quite a slow process).
+* Set `keepCertificates = True` if you want the certificate for your final run to be tested, and False otherwise (this is quite a slow process).
-* Set `endlessRunning = True' if you want to calculate the surfaces for the same k values repeatedly for time trials (this will never test a certificate).
+* Set `endlessRunning = True` if you want to calculate the surfaces for the same k values repeatedly for time trials (this will never test a certificate).
-* Use outputFilename to set your desired file for `.csv' output.
+* Use outputFilename to set your desired file for `.csv` output.

 To execute the method, type: